postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/public-workspaces.md

 ## Creating a public workspace

+To create a public workspace, do the following:

 1. Select **Workspaces** from the header, then select **Create Workspace**.

     <img alt="Workspace menu" src="https://assets.postman.com/postman-docs/workspace-switcher-v9.19.jpg" width="300px"/>